Renanpinto/books_api/README.md

 **/api/v1/books**

-This will all books from the website (https://kotlinlang.org/docs/books.html)
+This will get all books from the website (https://kotlinlang.org/docs/books.html)

 * **Method:**